 The Treasury Laws Amendment Bill and Schedule 1 Measures

-The Bill includes a welcome measure to increase the Producer Offset for eligible films not released in cinemas (aka by the screen industry as television content) from 20% to 30%, alongside the removal of the 65 hour cap for scripted content as qualifying expenditure.
-Other measures in Schedule 1, such as the removal of the Gallipoli Clause, the increase to qualifying expenditure thresholds to claim the offsets and placing a cap on the amount of copyright material that can be included as qualifying expenditure for the offset, have been included in the Bill with very little industry consultation.
+The Bill includes a welcomed a measure to increase the Producer Offset for eligible films not released in cinemas (aka by the screen industry as television content) from 20% to 30%, alongside the removal of the 65 hour cap for scripted content as qualifying expenditure.
+Other measures that were retained were the Gallipoli Clause, the current qualifying expenditure thresholds of $500K for documentary and post-production.
+The cap on copyright material able to be claimed against the offset has been increased to 50% of overall budget for the next 2 years, a welcome relief from the proposed 30% cap.

 August 2021 update